alexhagiopol/cracking-the-coding-interview/README.md

     git clone https://github.com/alexhagiopol/cracking-the-coding-interview.git
     cd cracking-the-coding-interview
-    git submodule update --init
+    make configure

 #### Running Tests:
-In the root directory, execute the following to run all of the tests:
+In the root directory, execute the following to run all tests in Python and C++:

-Test Python solutions:

-    python tests.py

-Test C++ Solutions:

-    mkdir build && cd build && cmake .. && make && cd ..
-    ./build/tests
+    make test

 #### Generating a Test Coverage Report Locally (Python support only):
 This will show exactly which lines are not covered by tests in each source file: